Appearance

 INFO

-Only two sources can set a default — the channel profile or your account settings.
-The signal provider's explicit prices always sit on top of both.
+Only two sources set a default — the channel profile or your account settings.
 There is no per-asset, system-default, or cross-account layer in this decision.
+The signal's SL/TP prices are honoured by default, unless you've turned on Override Signal SL/TP or a safety validator corrects a bad value — "the signal always wins" isn't accurate.
 (Per-asset defaults are a separate SL/TP fallback that only matters when the signal omits its own SL or TP — see Per-Asset Overrides.)

 Switching and removing a profile